ravencats111/stats220/content/assignments/assignment3.md

 **NOTE:**

--   Interactive graphics are NOT acceptable.
+-   Interactive graphics are NOT accepted.
 -   DO NOT share any of your ideas or explorations on Piazza or other venues.